LeanKit-Labs/halon/README.md

 } );
 ```

-#### onRejected( callback, [persistant] )
+#### onRejected( callback, [persistent] )
 Notifies you when the `OPTIONS` call has failed.
-Pass true to the `persistant` argument if you'd like your callback to be invoked for _every_ failed connection attempt.
+Pass true to the `persistent` argument if you'd like your callback to be invoked for _every_ failed connection attempt.

-The callback's `listener` argument can be used to turn off a persistant `onRejected` callback.
+The callback's `listener` argument can be used to turn off a persistent `onRejected` callback.

 > Recommendation - Use this callback to plug in a connection management strategy.